Everything You Need to Know About False Declines

 Good fraud detection depends on good data.
 So, ironically, declining too many legitimate transactions can lead to even more false positives.
 For example, if you decide to decline all purchases from a certain country – because of a few bad experiences or because you simply feel the country is too much of a risk – you won’t just lose legitimate customers.
 You’ll miss out on valuable transaction data that can help you make better fraud-screening decisions in the future.

-If you are experiencing an increase in false positives due to incomplete transaction analysis or the use of incomplete data sets, you may also see your fraud detection system’s accuracy become skewed over time.
+If you’re experiencing an increase in false positives due to incomplete transaction analysis or the use of incomplete data sets, you may also see your fraud detection system’s accuracy become skewed over time.
 In the long run, this will amplify damage to your revenue and your brand.

 How Can You Tell You Have a Problem With False Declines?